 Board of Directors

-Johnston Health is governed by the Johnston Health Services Corp., a 15-member board made up of the 11 former Johnston Health Board of Commissioners and the six new representatives appointed by UNC Health Care.
+Johnston Health is governed by the Johnston Health Services Corp., a 15-member board made up of eight Johnston Health Board of Commissioners and the seven new representatives appointed by UNC Health Care.

 Eric Janis, M.D.